twixuss/tlang/README.md

 println(big_value) // error, does not fit into any type println(big_value >> 1000)// ok, prints 1
 ```
-Note that checks for too big numbers is not fully implemented yet, so be careful to not use all your RAM.
+Note that checks for too big numbers is not fully implemented yet, so be careful to not overflow your RAM.

 # Using
 `using` is a keyword that can be used before a definition or an identifier.
-All it does is it brings all inner names from the definition inside the current scope.
+It brings all inner names from the definition inside the current scope.
 ```java
 Vector3 :: struct { x,y,z: Float }